luvixsocial/DiscordRevolt/README.md

-# DiscordRevolt
+# WhiskerCat

-DiscordRevolt is a powerful Go library designed to handle WebSocket events from both **Discord** and **Revolt Chat**.
-With **DiscordRevolt**, developers can build cross-platform bots that use a single command structure to interact seamlessly with both platforms.
+WhiskerCat is a powerful Go library designed to handle WebSocket events from both **Discord** and **Revolt Chat**.
+With **WhiskerCat**, developers can build cross-platform bots that use a single command structure to interact seamlessly with both platforms.

 ## Features